CSS Frameworks

 Styled Components and CSS Modules both offer solutions to achieve atomicity, the principle of creating small, independent units of style that are easy to understand, test, and reuse.
 Styled Components does this by bundling CSS with JavaScript, allowing developers to create reusable, atomic component styles.
 CSS Modules, on the other hand, uses a similar approach but isolates CSS from JavaScript, helping to control side effects and improve reusability.

-With the rise of headless content management systems (CMS) like caisy, these styling solutions become even more useful.
-Headless CMS separate the frontend presentation layer from the backend, providing greater flexibility and control over how content is displayed.
+👉 A Headless CMS separates the frontend presentation layer from the backend, providing greater flexibility and control over how content is displayed.
 This separation makes managing styles crucial to maintain a consistent user experience across different platforms.
-For a more detailed explanation of headless CMS read this guide.
+Read a more detailed explanation of headless CMS to fully understand the architecture.

 Headless CMS for developers

 Your terms, your stack.
-Experience unmatched speed and flexibility with caisy - the headless CMS you've been dreaming of.
+Experience unmatched speed and flexibility with Caisy - the Headless CMS you've been dreaming of.

 A graphic showing caisy's benefits for developers, including frameworks and features.